sureshyad/hellogit/README.md

 # hellogit
-This repository will contain Demo UI5 applications
+This repository will contain Demo UI5 and Fiori applications.